uptick-dev/downtick/README.md

 ## Features

 - **Weekly Variance Report**: Identifies publisher sites with >10% week-over-week variance
+- **Low RPV Alerts**: Identifies publisher sites with <$0.20 RPV
+- **No Activity Alerts**: Identifies publisher sites with views last week but no views yesterday.
-- **Real-time Data**: Fetches directly from API
+- **Real-time Data**: Fetches directly from API; cached daily but can be refreshed
 - **Secure Token Storage**: Encrypted locally using AES-256
 - **Self-Contained**: Everything bundled in a single .app file
-- **Auto-Updates**: Automatic update checking via GitHub Releases
+- **Auto-Updates**: Automatic updates

 ## Quick Start

 ### For End Users

+1. Choose your version from the [releases](https://github.com/uptick-dev/downtick/releases) page; arm-64 for M1 Macs or later, otherwise choose the standard version
-1. Download and extract `Downtick.app` from .zip
+2. Download and extract `Downtick.app` from .zip
-2. Double-click to open
+3. Double-click to open
-3. If macOS blocks it: Right-click → Open
-4. Enter your API token
+4. Enter your Uptick email and API token
 5. View your reports

 **System Requirements:** macOS 10.13 or higher

 ### For Developers

+Note: this requires codesigning and notarization from Apple.
+See [GUIDE.md](GUIDE.md) for more information.

 ```bash
 # Install and run